 Tackling Penguin Update Penalties

-Google Penguin penalties are based around your site’s anchor text distrib>Tackling Penguin Update Penaltieswords, its variations, brand name keywords, plain URLs, and the likes.
+Google Penguin penalties are based around your site’s anchor text distribution.
+Natural distribution is anchor text placed on keywords, its variations, brand name keywords, plain URLs, and the likes.

 Unnatural distribution is anchor text placed repeatedly on exact keywords.
 You will have to check the backlinks report to find out discrepancies in the same.
 For this, Ahrefs is a great utility.

 Ahrefs is a powerful tool and prepares extensive reports on backlinks.